In France, visits to the Doctor are paid for by the State. Like most other first world countries, you say. (I’m looking at you, U.S.A.)

 Along with working from apartment buildings, French doctors will rarely wear white coats.
 There are usually no secretaries in the doctor’s office either, so the person who opened the door is very likely the doctor.

 Even at hospitals, it is often hard to tell who is who since everyone is dressed in casual clothing.
 If you’re confused, just assume everyone is, so that you don’t accidentally insult someone.

 6. You must visit the Médecin de Travail

 Before you starting work, the French Government wants to make sure that you are medically fit to do the job.
 So it has a special Médecin de Travail (Work Doctor) check up on you.
 Your employer will send you (during regular work hours) before you start work.
 And the Work doctor will continue to check up on you every 5 years as long as you are with the same employer.
 (It used to be every 2 years!)

 You will also have to be cleared to work by the Médecin de Travail if you are off of work any significant time off for medical reasons (over 30 days).
-It doesn’t matter what type of profession you are in, or if you have your own doctor, you still have to go.
+It doesn’t matter what type of profession you are in, or if you have your own doctor, it is still obligatory.